GerritCodeReview/plugins_code-owners/resources/Documentation/how-to-use.md

 list.

 For each file the code owner status is shown as an icon.
-You can **hover over the icon** to get additional information displayed a tooltip.
+You can **hover over the icon** to get additional information displayed as a tooltip.

-**Missing code owner approval**
+- **Missing code owner approval:**\
   A code owner for this file is missing as a reviewer.
+\
 ![missing owner tooltip](./tooltip-missing-owner.png "Tooltip for missing status")

-**Pending code owner approval**
+- **Pending code owner approval:**\
   A code owner for this file has been added to the change but has not voted yet.
+\
 ![pending owner tooltip](./tooltip-pending-owner.png "Tooltip for pending status")

-**Approved by code owner**
+- **Approved by code owner:**\
   A code owner of this file has approved the change.
-You can also see this icon if you are a code owner of the file as in this case the file is implicitly approved by you, or if the change has been [exempted](user-guide.html#codeOwnerExemptions) from requiring code owner approvals.
+You can also see this icon if you are a code owner of the file and [implicit code owner approvals](user-guide.html#implicitApprovals) are enabled, as in this case the file is implicitly approved by you, or if the change has been [exempted](user-guide.html#codeOwnerExemptions) from requiring code owner approvals.
+\
 ![approved owner tooltip](./tooltip-approved-owner.png "Tooltip for approved status")

-**Failed to fetch status icon**
+- **Failed to fetch status icon:**\

-This status is informing you about a failed API call.
-**Refresh the page** to recover from this error.
+  This status is informing you about a failed API call. **Refresh the page** to recover from this error.
+If the error persists, please [report it](#reportBug).
+\
 ![failed owner tooltip](./tooltip-failed-owner.png "Tooltip for failed status")

 ### <a id="noStatus">No label and no status

-When you own all the files in your change, the `@PLUGIN@` plugin will:
+When you own all the files in your change and [implicit code owner approvals](user-guide.html#implicitApprovals) are enabled, the `@PLUGIN@` plugin
+will:

 - Not show the `Code-Owners` submit requirement
 - Not show the file status